volution/kawipiko/documentation/readme.rst

     * based on the resource's metadata fingerprint, the actual metadata (i.e. the response headers) is located;
       by using ``--index-data-meta`` a RAM-based hash-map is created to eliminate a CDB lookup operation for this purpose;

-    * based on the resource's data fingerprint, the actual contents (i.e. the response body) is located;
+    * based on the resource's data fingerprint, the actual data (i.e. the response body) is located;
       by using ``--index-data-content`` a RAM-based hash-map is created to eliminate a CDB lookup operation for this purpose;

     * ``--index-all`` enables all these indices;